 15. Being Ill-Mannered

 Interrupting someone mid-conversation or telling them to ‘come here’ is, in one word, rude – not to mention annoying.
-So, make sure you say ‘please’ and ‘thank you’ (just like your mother taught you), and always be considerate of those around you.
+So, make sure you say ‘please’ and ‘thank you’ (just like your mother taught you), and always be considerate of those around you to respect workplace etiquette.
 If you really do need to interrupt a conversation because of a pressing issue, be sure to say ‘excuse me’ first!

 16. Being Hot-Headed